edwardcashmere/expenseTracker-mern/README.md

-# expenseTracker-mern
+# ExpenseTracker-mern
-# React-Node-Redux-Mongo Application
+# React-Node-Context-Mongo Application

 ## Expense Tracker
 This application is an **Expense tracker** for tracking Income vs Expense.Built with mern stack with context api for state management